FBI joins search for missing 6-year-old with special needs

-GASTONIA, N.C. -- More than 2 dozen agencies, including the FBI, are teaming up in the desperate search for the missing 6-year-old boy with special needs.
+GASTONIA, N.C. — More than two dozen agencies, including the FBI, are teaming up in the desperate search for the missing 6-year-old boy with special needs.

 According to Gastonia Police, Maddox Ritch was last seen at Rankin Lake Park in Gastonia Saturday afternoon.
 Prior to his disappearance, he was last seen with his father and another adult.